Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Related Work

-\paragraph{Sampling Methods} As previously discussed, aliasing artifacts arise from incorrect sampling.
-Thus, most work focused on the improvement of downsampling by special blurring techniques \cite{hossain2023anti,karras2021alias,li2021wavecnet,zhang2019making,zou2020delving}.
-Yet, these approaches only reduce the amount of aliasing, but do not fully eliminate it.
-In contrast, \cite{grabinski2022frequencylowcut,grabinski2023fix} propose a completely aliasing-free downsampling.
-However, this approach only includes the downsampling while for pixel-wise prediction tasks like image restoration upsampling is equally important.
-Further, all these approaches remove aliases by removing high-frequencies, the exact information that one would want to restore for beblurring.
-Thus, we propose a pair of down- and upsampling operations which provides the network with a completely aliasing-free path while being able to retain high-frequency information.

-Upsampling is typically done via Transpose Convolution \cite{segnet,goodfellow2020generative, long2015fully, noh2015learning,radford2015unsupervised, unet} or Interpolation \cite{psmnet,semsegzhao2017pspnet,zhao2018psanet} which both suffer from spectral artifacts introduced due to incorrect sampling \cite{agnihotri2023improving}.
-In Transpose Convolutions, the kernels can overlap leading to uneven contributions of the different pixels which lead to grid-like artifacts \cite{checkerboard_odena2016deconvolution}.
-Linear interpolation can lead to aliasing artifacts which are caused by the limited context during interpolation \cite{agnihotri2023improving}.

-Pixel Shuffle and Unshuffle \cite{pixel_shuffle_unshuffle} increase the spatial dimensions of the feature maps by combining $r^2$ channels in the Pixel Unshuffle setting and decreasing the spatial resolution of the feature maps by $r$ in height and width to increase the channel dimension by a factor of $r^2$ in the Pixel Shuffle setting.
-Hence, the spatial resolution of the feature maps can easily be increased (upsampling) by aggregating channels or decreased (downsampling) by expanding the channel dimension while maintaining all information present in the feature maps.
-Yet, Pixel Unshuffle performs downsampling with sampling rate $r$ resulting in severe aliasing artifacts \cite{grabinski2022frequencylowcut,grabinski2023fix} in each channel.

-All these methods are prone to spectral artifacts like aliasing.
-In contrast, we incorporate a way to learn high- and low-frequency information separately and thus avoid aliases in one path of our down- and upsampling method, while still incorporating the strength of Pixel Unshuffle and Pixel Shuffle in the other path.

-\paragraph{Frequency Learning in Image Restoration} Operating parts of a network in the frequency domain can enhance global information \cite{ffc2020lu,grabinski2023large,rao2021global} or improve downsampling in classification tasks \cite{grabinski2022frequencylowcut,li2021wavecnet}.
+\paragraph{Frequency Learning in Image Restoration} Operating parts of a network in the frequency domain can enhance global information~\cite{ffc2020lu,grabinski2023large,rao2021global} or improve downsampling in classification tasks~\cite{grabinski2022frequencylowcut,li2021wavecnet}.
 Yet, pixel-wise prediction tasks like image restoration also apply upsampling.
-Thus prior work in this direction used discrete wavelet transforms to replace the up- and downsampling in a Unet \cite{hao2019discrete}.
-Furthermore, FSNet \cite{cui2024image} uses a multi-branch approach to select the most informative frequencies during network training and thus enhance several image restoration tasks.
-While \cite{xint2023freqsel} apply a ReLU function on the frequencies of the feature map to gain insightful information on the blur pattern in image deblurring.
-In MRLPFNets \cite{Dong_2023_ICCV} a low-pass filter is learned to reduce high-frequency noise and the multi-scale features from different stages of the network are fused via a wavelet-based feature fusion.
+Thus prior work in this direction used discrete wavelet transforms to replace the up- and downsampling in a UNet~\cite{hao2019discrete}.
+Furthermore, FSNet~\cite{cui2024image} uses a multi-branch approach to select the most informative frequencies during network training and enhance several image restoration tasks.
+In MRLPFNets~\cite{Dong_2023_ICCV} a low-pass filter is learned and the multi-scale features from different stages of the network are fused via a wavelet-based feature fusion.